Aktai0n/ft_containers-42Heilbronn/README.md

 :+1: elements are sorted in ascending order \
 :+1: only allocates as much memory as it currently needs

 :-1: all elements are stored in destinct blocks of memory.
-This leads to cache misses which increase the time it takes to iterate over the container \
+This leads to cache misses which increases the time it takes to iterate over the container \
 :-1: every element has to allocate additional storage to store the pointers and node color \
 :-1: insertion and deletion may cause rotations to keep the tree (somewhat) balanced